My phone rings. I answer it.

 Long silence.
 The sound of rustling papers.
 An electric pencil sharpener.

 “Um… My first question is, what do you like about writing?”

 A very good question.
 In fact, I have done more than a few interviews, but I rarely get straightforward questions like this.
 I have to think for a few moments about how to answer.

 Finally, I say, “I guess I like how it makes me feel, the act of writing, I mean.
 I can’t explain it.
 Writing is fun.”

 She says in a whisper, “How… It… Makes… Him… Feel…”

 “And I also like meeting new people who I get to write about.
 I enjoy meeting people.”

 “…Meeting… New… People…”

-Good Lord.
 This child is aiming straight for the jugular.
-She’s asking existential questions that I don’t know if I have answers for.
+She’s asking existential questions right off the bat.
+Questions I don’t know whether I have answers for.
 Besides, what is happiness, really?
 Is this a yes or no question?
 Or is it a matter of percentages?
 Is anyone ever truly happy?
 If so, do they stay that way forever, or only for a few weeks?
 I mean, I know some who have everything they want—health, stuff, money, family, success, a pasta maker—and they still want more.

 “Sure,” I say.